 State examples show why one certificate rule will not work everywhere

 Restaurants should confirm current requirements with the applicable state tax authority or adviser before relying on a resale treatment.
-The useful lesson from state examples is not that every operator should memorize every form.
-It is that the certificate workflow changes by state, and the AP file has to show the right document for the right jurisdiction.
+The operating lesson is that the AP file has to show the right document, item category, and recordkeeping support for the jurisdiction.

 Build the certificate file by entity, state, vendor, and item category

 A certificate file that survives daily operations has more structure than a folder named "tax forms."
-At minimum, track the legal entity, location if location matters, state, vendor, certificate or permit type, effective date, expiration date if one exists, vendor-requested refresh date, qualifying item category, and proof that the document was sent to the supplier.
+At onboarding, track the legal entity, location if location matters, state, vendor, certificate or permit type, effective date, expiration date if one exists, vendor-requested refresh date, qualifying item category, proof that the document was sent to the supplier, and any supplier confirmation of exempt status.

 The legal entity field matters because many restaurant groups operate through multiple LLCs.
 A certificate issued to one entity may not support purchases made by another.
 The state field matters because a certificate in one state usually does not carry into another state.
 The vendor field matters because each supplier has to have the right document on file for its own account.